neos/fusion-form/Documentation/FusionForm.rst

 available to all fields that are rendered inside to access validation errors and previously submitted values once a submit failed.

-The following properties are accessible via eel-expression in afx:
+The following properties are accessible via `form`:
 :form.request: (\Neos\Flow\Mvc\ActionRequest)
 :form.data: (array) The data structure the form is bound to.
 :form.fieldNamePrefix: (string) The fieldname prefix of the form.